finmango/story/README.md

 files in the lessons folder.
 The stories can be accessed at the following URL:
 `https://finmango.github.io/story/<story-name>/`.
 For example, the story for the money cycle lesson can be found here: https://finmango.github.io/story/money-cycle/.

+To generate the lesson.json files in the [lessons folder](./lessons), download a CSV file with the content as `content.csv` to the root folder and run `python generate-lessons.py`.